Resource Management Systems Design

 OVERVIEW

-Scoops & Stardust is a cozy management game focused on resource management, progression, and time-based play.
-Players raise intergalactic cows, craft and sell ice cream desserts, and grow their brand to rival a fully automated ice cream corporation.
+Scoops & Stardust is a resource management game centered on progression, time-based systems, and interconnected gameplay loops.
+Players raise intergalactic cows, craft and sell ice cream desserts, and expand their brand through layered production, inventory, and customization systems.

 Olive